jabbekhaneh/SHJ.ExceptionHandler/README.md

 SHJ.ExceptionHandler
 =======

-Simple SHJ.ExceptionHandler implementation in .NET Supports upload files,validation files,mssql server,mobgodb,get all directories(wwwroot) in asp.net
+Simple SHJ.ExceptionHandler implementation in ASP.NET
 Examples in the [wiki](https://github.com/jabbekhaneh/SHJ.ExceptionHandler).

 <!-- ### How do I get started? -->